Creation and annihilation operators for 2D non-abelian anyons: Anyonic Hubbard hamiltonian

 Nevertheless, there is a subtlety.
 One needs to pick specific lattices and orderings in order to express the desired notion of locality, as we comment in Figure \ref{fig:planarreps}.
-That is because we have defined the annihilation operators in the different sites as the annihilation operator in the first site and swapped them behind the other sites.
-However, we could have defined the annihilation operators at the $k$th site as the annihilation operator in the first site and swapped them in front of the other lattice sites.
-The resulting two annihilation operators would generate inequivalent spaces because they correspond to two equivalent notions of locality; they are associated with two different subsystems.
+That is because we have defined the annihilation operators in the different sites as the annihilation operator in the first site and swapped them in front the other sites.
+However, we could have defined the annihilation operators at the $k$th site as the annihilation operator in the first site and swapped them in-front the other lattice sites.
+The resulting two annihilation operators would generate inequivalent spaces because they correspond to two equivalent notions of locality; they are associated with two different subsystem partitions.

-In order to express the correct notion of nearest neighbour locality in terms of the annihilation operators we defined (behind) alone, one needs to pick the ordering such that the connection happens behind all the modes between the ones in the connection.
-We want to explore this further in future works and be able to prove the conjecture that for any lattice, one can find an ordering such that all the nearest neighbour links can be made to happen either completely behind the in-between modes or completely in front.
+In order to express the correct notion of nearest neighbour locality in terms of the annihilation operators we defined (in-front) alone, one needs to pick the ordering such that the connection happens in-front all the modes between the ones in the connection.
+We want to explore this further in future works and be able to prove the conjecture that for any planar lattice, one can find an ordering such that all the nearest neighbour links can be made to happen either completely behind the in-between modes or completely in front.
 Thus, making any nearest neighbour Hamiltonian expressable in terms of creation and annihilation operators of the neighbouring terms alone.
 We have strong indications that such a claim is true.
 However, for length purposes, we prefer to explain it in a different piece fully.